Niamh’s Business Tip [CEO]

-Brands are now selling their products directly on their social platforms via shoppable stories and posts (such as Instagram swipe up links), as well as the newly announced facebook shops, Social commerce plugins and apps and ads on social media with call to actions for ecommerce websites.
+Brands are now selling their products directly on their social platforms via shoppable stories and posts (such as Instagram swipe up links), as well as the newly announced facebook shops, social commerce plugins and digital marketing apps and ads on social media with call to actions for ecommerce websites.

 #Dan’s Blogging/Web Content Marketing TIP [Senior Digital Marketing Executive]

 Unless your business has helped provide some relief for people affected by COVID-19, or needs to update customers on vital changes, then you first need to ask yourself if your content should be addressing the subject of the virus directly at all.
 If readers sense that your business is at all attempting to capitalise on the situation with poorly concocted ideas there could be a huge backlash.